Congratulations on your engagement!

 Step 1: Meet with your priest or deacon

 As soon as possible after your engagement, contact your priest or deacon to assist you with your marriage preparation.
 At the initial meeting he will determine if you and your fiancé(e) are free to marry in the Church; he will provide you with information for completing Steps 2-6 of this process; and he will set up a schedule for future meetings.

 Step 2 - Marriage Preparation Inventory

-WHEN: As soon as possible after meeting with your priest or deacon
+When: As soon as possible or after meeting with your priest or deacon

 Step 4 - Natural Family Planning Intro Course (click here for class schedule)